HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

    2. The _two_ **Bar Charts** showing age groups and gender contributions
    3. A **Line Chart** comparing total product category profits per month.
    4. A **Pie Chart** showing the highest detailed revenue of Category and its sub-category (Bike Sales)
-   5. The **Six of Bar Charts** demonstrating the Best and Lowest Bikes by Revenue, Profit and Profit Margins.
- **6. Data Visualization (Tableau)**
+   5. The **Six of Bar Charts** demonstrating the Best and Lowest Bikes by Revenue, Profit and Profit Margins **6.
+Data Visualization (Tableau)**

 ## 6. CONCLUSION: